Altorf: The Thirty Years War

 The Thirty Years War originated in Bohemia with the Defenestration of Prague (1618).
-It spread like wildfire from 1620 through the entire Holy Roman Empire.
+It spread from 1620 through the entire Holy Roman Empire.

 On this occasion, Swedish troops led by Marshal Gustaf Horn were stationed in the village in the autumn of 1632.

 Engaged by the Swedish king Gustavus Adolphus in the European politico-religious conflict in support of the German Protestant princes, they practiced a policy of terror against Catholics in the region (the peasants fled at the cry of "Der Schwedt kommt" (the Swedes are coming), terrified by the "Swedish torture" or Schwedentrunk which consisted of ingesting manure to suffocation).
 The population of Altorf were almost exclusively Catholic at that time and so suffered from this presence as did Molsheim and Mutzig which was sacked in November 1632 with the help of Protestants in the neighbouring village of Dorlisheim who put ladders at the disposal of the Swedes to scale the ramparts.

 In this regard, Altorf constituted an anchor point in the reconquest of the catholic Counter-Reformation, a reconquest which had been prepared by opening a college of Jesuits in Molsheim in 1580.
 The style and decoration of the church are particularly characteristic, very similar to those that can be seen in other Habsburg lands (Vienna and Prague in particular).

 The epitaph of the Abbot Matern recounts success in 1686 in bringing the inhabitants of the commune of Duttlenheim to the Roman Church by making them leave the "Luther sect".
 This period of the war was difficult for the population judging by the fact that the wealthy abbey had to pledge the abbey cross in 1637 which it was able to recover only twenty years later.

-The human toll of the Thirty Years War for Altorf - and more generally for Alsace - was very severe.
+The human toll of the Thirty Years War for Altorf—and more generally for Alsace—was very severe.
 This was compounded by the resilience of the plague and famine due to the harsh winters of the Little Ice Age.
 The demographic impact was probably comparable to that of other regions of the Holy Roman Empire, such as Württemberg who lost 80% of its population at the same time.